Propose a Project Guidelines

 MDF does not fund capital facility or most capital equipment items.

 MDF is not a “bricks and mortar” organization.
-MDF does not assist in construction of buildings of any kind.
+MDF does not assist in the construction of buildings of any kind.
 Requests for museums, community centers, memorials and visitor center buildings will not be funded.
 We do, however, contribute toward interpretive displays with a strong conservation message in many building types.

-Equipment purchases will be primarily limited to radio collars, telemetry receivers and antennas.
+Equipment purchases will be primarily limited to radio collars, telemetry receivers, and antennas.
 We do not purchase trucks, ATVs, snowmobiles, trailers, computers, etc. Certain requests for equipment like tractors, harrows, discs or other farm equipment will be examined for appropriateness on a case-by-case basis.
 While this equipment may be necessary for the project, these items could be assigned away from their intended use and converted to other uses, thus negating a large portion of the MDF contribution.

 Routine agency/organization operations are not eligible for MDF funding.
-Furthermore, planning, inventory and monitoring are seen as agency responsibilities as well.
+Furthermore, planning, inventory, and monitoring are seen as agency responsibilities as well.
 Resource management plans are mandated by legislative or congressional action.
 Once the planning and inventory are completed, the agency can identify project opportunities and at that time request MDF project funding.
-Our primary goal is to put project funds to work on-the-ground for mule deer, black-tailed deer and other wildlife.
+Our primary goal is to put project funds to work on-the-ground for mule deer, black-tailed deer, and other wildlife.